 Why is the actual data rate always lower than the channel rate when using ADSL technology?
 Why is the ADSL modem connected at 12 Mbit/s, and the speed measured at speedtest.net does not exceed 8 Mbit/s?

 The actual data rate is always less than the channel rate of at least 13-15% when using ADSL technology.
-This is a technological constraint that we'll talk about in a further section.
+This is a technological constraint that we'll talk about in a different section.
 It does not depend on the provider or the modem used.

 Ideally, with a declared connection rate of 12 Mbps, you can expect a maximum actual data rate of up to 10 Mbps.

-In fact, several other factors reduce transmission speed, in addition to technological limitation.
+In fact, several other factors reduce transmission speed, in addition to technological limitations.
 We will discuss these factors below.

 ADSL technology (Asymmetric Digital Subscriber Line) — is a data transmission technology in which the available bandwidth of the channel is distributed between incoming (download) and outgoing (upload) traffic asymmetrically.
 Thus, when connecting the ADSL modem, the subscriber's speed (download) and the speed from the subscriber (upload) are used.

 In ADSL networks, the connection speed is measured in megabits per second (Mbps) or kilobits per second (kbps).